cristiandaniele/awesome-stateful-fuzzers/README.md

 Cristian Daniele, Seyed Benham Andarzian and Erik Poll that appeared in ACM Computing Surveys in April 2024.

+New stateful fuzzers have been appearing quite frequently since the appearance of that survey paper, so we started this github page to keep track of them.

 ## Short background on fuzzing

 **Fuzzing** is a testing technique which has been proven very effective in finding vulnerabilities in software.
-In a nutshell, a fuzzer sends millions of slightly malformed messages to a SUT (System Under Test) waiting for crashes.
+In a nutshell, a fuzzer sends millions of slightly malformed messages to an SUT (System Under Test) hoping to detect crashes which signal vulnerabilities, typically memory corruption flaws.

-Unlike random test generation tools, fuzzers use different tricks (grammar, code coverage, seed files) to *cleverly generate the messages* to forward to the SUT.
-In fact, more than random messages, they try to guide the message generation toward the most interesting direction (with 'interesting' usually being the probability of finding bugs).

-Our paper focuses on the different kinds of systems a fuzzer can tackle: *stateless* and *stateful*.

-**Stateless systems** (image converter, or mp3 player for example) are relatively easy to fuzz, as they do not keep any memory between executions.
-This allows the fuzzer not to save any information between executions as well -- making the entire fuzzing process much easier.
+Fuzzers use various tricks (grammars, seed files, code-coverage-guided evolution, ...) to cleverly generate messages to feed to the SUT, with the goal to maximise code coverage and find as many bugs as possible.

+Most fuzzers target *stateless* systems, where the processing of an input message does not depend on previous inputs.
+Typical examples are graphics libraries for viewing or converting images or audio players.

-On the other hand, **stateful systems** (FTP servers for instance) need to keep an internal state to be able to properly process messages.
-An FTP server needs to *remember* that the user *Cris* already inserted the correct password.
-The ability of the SUT to keep some information -- and then make different choices --  makes life hard for fuzzers wich have to deal with it.
-In fact, while for the stateless systems, the fuzzers only have to generate slightly malformed messages; for stateful systems, the fuzzers need to mutate both the messages and the *traces*, i.e., the sequence of messages.
+However, many systems, for instance protocol implementations, are *stateful*.
+Here the system keep an internal state to be able to properly process *sequences of messages*.
+For example, an FTP server needs to *remember* that the user *Cris* already inserted the correct password.
+The internal state recorded by the SUT which then influences the way in which future messages are processed complicates the job for the fuzzer.
+To fuzz a stateless system the fuzzer only has to mutate individual messages, but to fuzz a stateful system the fuzzer needs to mutate not just messages but also *traces*, i.e., *sequences of messages*.

 Different fuzzers use different approaches to deal with the statefulness of the systems, as explained in our paper and summarised in this repo.